Barry Castle: History

-The castle was established as a wooden ringwall in the 12th century by the de Barry (Barri) family.
+The castle was established as a wooden ringwall in the 12th century by the Barry family.
 Its name is derived from the nearby island where the pre-Norman chapel of St. Barruca was founded.
 The castle played a significant role in the local landscape, and its construction was attributed to the knight William de Barry.

 Throughout the subsequent centuries, Barry Castle underwent various transformations and expansions.
 In the late 13th century, stone buildings were erected within the original castle, marking a transition from its earlier wooden structure.
 The castle's evolution continued under the ownership of John de Barry, who oversaw repairs and extensions, including the construction of a southern great hall and a distinctive gatehouse.

 The castle faced challenges and conflicts over the years.
 It endured an attack and severe damage during the revolt of Llywelyn Bren against King Edward II in 1316.
 Despite setbacks, the castle was repaired and extended, contributing to its continued prominence in the region.